oasisprotocol/demo-starter/README.md

 When click button Connect Wallet, in some case you will constantly get the error:
 **Uncaught (in promise) Error: [useEthereumStore] Request account failed!**,

-To resolve it, try to open Metamask and manually connect site once time
+To resolve it, try to open MetaMask and manually connect site once time

 ![alt text](manually-connect-site-1.png)  ![alt text](manually-connect-site-2.png)